andreadepolis/andreadepolis.github.io/content/home/work_in_progress.md

 # Order that this section appears on the page.
 weight: 100

-title: '   '
+title: 'Work in progress'
-subtitle: 'Work in progress'
+subtitle: ''

 content:
   # Page type to display.
 E.g. post, talk, publication...